John Schnurbusch

 Hall of Fame Player Class of 2023

-Schnurbusch coached CYC baseball teams from 2001 to 2009, and also gave pitching lessons to grade school and high school age children.
-He served as the Treasurer for the Midwest Prospects Baseball Foundation, an organization that helps young people become successful baseball players.
+He coached CYC baseball teams from 2001-2009 and also gave pitching lessons to grade school and high school aged youngsters.
+John also served as Treasurer for the Midwest Prospects Baseball Foundation, an organization that helps young people become successful baseball players.